Nikon D500 versus Nikon D300

 The side-by-side display below illustrates the physical size and weight of the Nikon D500 and the Nikon D300.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D500 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300 is somewhat smaller (1 percent) than the Nikon D500.
-However, the D300 is slightly heavier (8 percent) than the D500.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 and the Nikon D300are of equal size.
+However, the D300 is markedly heavier (8 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.